plumnew/PyBLF/README.md

 PyBLF is a python wrapper for read and write BLF file

 ## configuration PyBLF
-In PyBLFLib, you could set the dll path, that the only thing you need to do about the wrapper configuration dll = "D:\\local3rd\\BLFLibs\\Win64\\binlog.dll"
+In PyBLFLib, you need set the dll path, that's the only thing you need to do about the wrapper configuration dll = "D:\\local3rd\\BLFLibs\\Win64\\binlog.dll"

 ```